macadmins/installapplications/README.md

 installapplications.py --depnotify "DEPNotifyPath: /path/to/DEPNotify.app" "DEPNotifyArguments: -munki"
 ```

-InstallApplications will wait until `stage1` to open DEPNotify as the `prestage` is used for SetupAssistant.
+InstallApplications will wait until `userland` to open DEPNotify as the `setupassistant` is used for SetupAssistant.

 **By default** InstallApplications will create a `determinate` and show a status for each item in your stages.
 If you would like to skip this behavior, pass `DEPNotifySkipStatus` to the `--depnotify` options
 ```